Karel Pacak, MD, PhD, DSc

 - Adjunct Professor of Medicine and Endocrinology, Division of Endocrinology, Georgetown University, Washington, D.C.

 Dr. Pacak has received numerous awards for academic achievement, research excellence, staff recognition, and advancement in medical sciences.
 He received the Leon E. Sample Memorial Lecture award from Yale University in 2002.
-His most recent awards include the Gold Jessenius Medal from the Slovak Academy of Sciences, the award for the cure of Pheochromocytoma and Paraganglioma from PheoPara Alliance, the NICHD Director Merit Award, the Pincus Taft Memorial Lecture from the Endocrine Society of Australia and other special recognitions throughout the world during plenary lectures at Annual Meetings for the Endocrine Society.
+Other awards include the Gold Jessenius Medal from the Slovak Academy of Sciences, the award for the cure of Pheochromocytoma and Paraganglioma from PheoPara Alliance, the NICHD Director Merit Award, the Pincus Taft Memorial Lecture from the Endocrine Society of Australia and other special recognitions throughout the world during plenary lectures at Annual Meetings for the Endocrine Society.

 Contacting the Team: